 Family therapy: Since family involvement is important to the overall success of recovery, we hold at least one family therapy session per week for each patient.
 Family therapy focuses on guiding and facilitating an open dialogue, as well as educating parents, caregivers, and other family members on the intervention skills used in treatment.
 This process will help ensure the patient’s success long after discharge.

-Educational services: Continued education while at Desert Hills is a very important part of the treatment program.
+Educational services: Continued education while at our center is a very important part of treatment.
 Our school provides patients with a positive, safe, and individualized place to learn and grow.
 All teachers communicate weekly with the treatment team, assuring consistency in the individual goals set for each student.

 Additional services that are available depending upon specific patient needs include: